What Sharetru Is & Where It Fits

 Assessment Narrative on Use of External Cloud Service Providers

-"The OSC relies on Sharetru Federal as its sole external cloud service provider for storage and transfer of CUI related to DoD contracts.
-Sharetru Federal is an authorized service operating within MIS Sciences’ FedRAMP Moderate JAB P-ATO boundary and is listed in the FedRAMP Marketplace under GovPoint Cloud Services.
+"The OSC relies on Sharetru Federal as an external cloud service provider for storage and transfer of CUI related to DoD contracts.
+Sharetru Federal is an authorized service operating within MIS Sciences’ FedRAMP Moderate JAB P-ATO boundary and is listed in the FedRAMP Marketplace under GovPoint Cloud Services Authorized Services section.
 As a result, the OSC is not required to independently demonstrate FedRAMP equivalency for this provider.
 The use of Sharetru Federal, combined with the OSC’s policies and procedures for provisioning, monitoring, and de-provisioning user accounts, supports compliance with CMMC Level 2 practices related to use of external cloud services."

 Evidence Summary / Risk Commentary Example